17Q4MX2hmktmpuUKHFuoRmS5MfB5XPbhod/dropzone_ruby/README.md

   * The white paper expressed transaction ids as being encoded ints.
 These are instead encoded as variable length strings.

 ## Changelog
+  * v0.1.2 - Cleaned up the chat listing interface (renamed communication to chat).
+Fixed issue with new session create
   * v0.1.1 - Addressed bugs in Listing find and buyer profiles
   * v0.1 - First Release